ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 NOTE:  There is a script in /home/ec2-user called "configure-blockchain-environment".
        You may run this script to automate the creation and population of environment variables.
 It uses the naming convention I specified in this HOW-TO.
-So if you didn't use the naming convention it won't work.
+So if you didn't use my naming convention it won't work.

 cd ~
 git clone https://github.com/kskalvar/aws-blockchain-fabric-quickstart.git